History of WWE Raw: The Monday Night War and Raw Is War (1995–1999)

 On March 3, 1997, a house show from Berlin, Germany, which was filmed with few cameras and poor lighting and featured an array of cold matches with no storyline builds to them, aired as that week's episode of Raw.
 The show—notable for featuring the initial awarding of the WWF European Championship to The British Bulldog—was very poorly received by fans (earning only a 1.9 rating, one of the lowest the show has ever recorded) and WWF executives, alike (the same taping had matches that featured on the March 8 episode of Shotgun Saturday Night and March 9 episode of Superstars).
 The following week, Raw was completely revamped with a new set, new theme music (originally "The Beautiful People" by Marilyn Manson, later a WWF-created song), and was renamed Raw Is War.
+The second hour would also be rebranded as WWF War Zone and treated as a separate program for ratings purposes.
 The March 17, 1997 episode featured a heated Bret Hart/Vince McMahon altercation where Hart shoved McMahon to the mat and engaged in a profanity-laden tirade, much of which went uncensored.
 The WWF then produced its first Raw event in South Africa, although this was pre-taped in Johannesburg while at the same time aired live in Muncie, Indiana, United States, together on the April 14, 1997 episode.

 Throughout 1997, further controversial elements emerged with Raw Is War and WWF programming.
 Notable angles included Bret Hart and his Hart Foundation declaring war on the United States lifestyle, Paul Bearer delivering an intense promo on June 30 claiming that The Undertaker's brother Kane was still alive after surviving a house fire twenty years prior and claiming that The Undertaker had started it, gang warfare between the Nation of Domination, The Disciples of Apocalypse and Los Boricuas erupting in the summer, Stone Cold Steve Austin's building feud with WWF executives, and primarily Vince McMahon (who was now known as the legit owner of the WWF), and the emergence of D-Generation X (DX) as an anti-establishment group.
 On November 17, Vince McMahon was interviewed by Jim Ross about the infamous Montreal Screwjob at the Survivor Series and said to the world that "Bret Hart screwed Bret Hart" and claimed that Hart was a tragic figure on that night, thus starting the Mr. McMahon gimmick.
 Hart had then left for WCW immediately following the Survivor Series event.
 Plans which were made by USA Network head Kay Koplovitz to cancel Raw after its contract with the network expired in May 1998 were prevented after media mogul Barry Diller, who was also a mentor of WWF-affiliated NBC Universal executive Bonnie Hammer, bought the network and ousted Koplovitz.